ValveSoftware/openvr/docs/Driver_API_Documentation.md

 * `jsonid` - Required.
 This **must** be set to `input_profile`.
 * `controller_type` - Required if `Prop_ControllerType_String` has not been specified by the device.
 This is the controller type that this profile is for.
 This is used to match the profile to the device.
-* `compatibility_mode_controller_type` - Optional.
-Specifies that the device should emulate the specified device type.
+* `compatibility_mode_controller_type` - **(deprecated in v1.26)** Specifies that the device should emulate the specified device type when a binding is unavailable.
-  Within the binding profile, this enabled compatibility mode and this sets:
+  Within a binding it will set the following values:
     * `simulated_controller_type` to the specified controller type.
     * `simulate_rendermodel` to `true`.
     * `simulate_hmd` to `true`.
+* `remapping` - **(v1.26+)** Optional.
+A json file that details how to convert bindings from one controller type to another.
+Used when an application doesn't specify a binding for this device type.
+See: [Automatic Rebinding](#automatic-rebinding).
 * `device_class` - Optional.
 Inferred from the device's `Prop_DeviceClass_Int32` property.
 * `hand_priority` - Optional.
 If `Prop_ControllerHandSelectionPriority_Int32` has not been previously set,
   the value specified here **will** be used for that property, otherwise ignored if the property has already been set.